thoughtworks/build-your-own-radar/radars/descriptions/AWS Lambda (event processing).md

 When decision made:

-When decision will be revisted:
+When decision will be revisited: